AguaClara/UASB/Reports and Manuals/summer2018report.md

 Our second potential design has the influent tank directly on top of the UASB system, and the influent pipes coming straight down into the reactor.

 **Advantages:**
-* This design is easier to fabricate.
+* This design is easier to fabricate due to the straight pipes.
 * There will likely be fewer clogging issues since there are no bends.

 **Disadvantages:**